Carlos-Mero/nev/README.md

 ]
 ```

 The context should be a list of dictionaries in json, where two elements are strictly required, `type` and `content`.
 You can add more elements in each context if you wish, they will appear in the final log but will not acturally affect the behaviour of the agent pipeline.
+You can directly pass the argument `--context <path_to_context_file>` to add manual context for the agent.

 ### 4. Re-evaluate Annotated Dataset